homecentr/platform/README.md

 .vault-pass.gpg               # Vault password encrypted by a hardware token
 ```

+## Release process
+- Create a Lab environment
+- Apply the current playbooks from master
+- Make and test your changes against the Lab environment
+- Test the changes against a freshly build Lab environment
+- Merge changes to master via Pull request which will run basic validations
+- Checkout master and apply against Production cluster

 ## Environments

 - **Lab** - test environment used to develop the roles running locally inside of HyperV on a developer's workstation.